jafarramadan/Adventure-Quest-RPG/README.md

 # Adventure Quest RPG

-Adventure Quest RPG is a simple console-based role-playing game (RPG) written in C#.
-Players engage in battles with monsters, taking turns to attack until one is defeated.
+AdventureQuestRPG is a console-based RPG game where players embark on adventurous quests, battle monsters, and explore different locations.

+### Features

+- **Battle System**: Engage in battles with various monsters.
+- **Inventory Management**: Collect and use items to boost your stats.
+- **Multiple Locations**: Explore different areas such as Town, Forest, Cave, and Mountain.
+- **Boss Battles**: Face challenging boss monsters.

 ## Classes

-### AdventureQuestRPG

 - **Program**
   - Entry point of the application.
 Initializes a player and a zombie, then starts the battle.